kokkos/kokkos-core-wiki/View.md

 * built-in data types ("plain old data"), like `int` or `double`, or
 * structs of built-in data types.

-While it is in principle6.2.2 possible to have Kokkos Views of arbitrary objects, there are a number of restrictions.
-The `T` type must have a default constructor and destructor.
-For portability reasons, `T` is not allowed to have virtual functions and one is not allowed to call functions with dynamic memory allocations inside of kernel code.
-Furthermore, assignment operators as well as default constructors and destructors must be marked with `KOKKOS_[INLINE_]FUNCTION`.
-Keep in mind that the semantics of the resulting View are a combination of the Views 'view' semantics and the behaviour of the element type.
+While it is in principle possible to have Kokkos Views of arbitrary objects, Kokkos imposes restrictions on the set of types `T` for which one can construct a `View<T*>`.
+For example:

+* `T` must have a default constructor and destructor.
+* `T` must not have virtual methods.
+* `T`'s default constructor and destructor must not allocate data, and must be thread safe.
+* `T`'s assignment operators as well as its default constructor and deconstructor must be marked with the `KOKKOS_INLINE_FUNCTION` or `KOKKOS_FUNCTION` macro.

+All restrictions but the first come from the requirement that `View<T*>` work with every execution and memory space, including those that use CUDA.
+The constructor of `View<T*>` does not just allocate memory; it also initializes the allocation by iterating over it using a `Kokkos::parallel_for`, and invoking `T`'s default constructor for each entry.
+If the View's execution space is `Cuda`, then that means `T`'s default constructor needs to be correct to call on device.
+Keep in mind that the semantics of the resulting `View` are a combination of the `Views 'view'` semantics and the behavior of the element type.

+Finally, note that virtual functions are technically allowed, but calling them is subject to further restrictions; developers should consult the discussions in Chapter 13, Kokkos and Virtual Functions (under development).

 ### 6.2.3 Const Views